 Policy Statement: The Canadian Canola Growers Association supports a balanced approach to the protection of intellectual property rights in Canada - one that encourages investment in Canadian agricultural research and development of new technologies, and delivers that technology and its benefits to growers at an affordable price.

 Bill C-18 An Act to Amend Certain Acts Relating to Agriculture and Agri-food (also know as the Agricultural Growth Act) was tabled in Parliament in December 2013.
 The Bill proposes updates to the Plant Breeders’ Rights Act to bring Canada into compliance with UPOV 91.
-Read a highlights about Bill C-18 and UPOV 91 here.
+Read the highlights of Bill C-18 and UPOV 91 here.